Learning Speech Emotion Representations in the Quaternion Domain: The Proposed RH-emo Model

 \subsection{Training strategy}

-For the RH-emo training we use the Interactive Emotional Dyadic Motion Capture Database (Iemocap) dataset \cite{busso2008iemocap}, which includes: 5 speakers, 7529 utterances, 9:32 hours of audio, 10 emotion labels and it is in English language.
-We selected this specific dataset for the following reasons: it is one of the most popular SER datasets, it contains a large amount of datapoints, it is not limited to a restricted set of sentences, emotions are expressed by actors with a natural feeling rather than being over-emphasised (for details, please refer to the original paper), and it is labelled both in the discrete and continuous (valence, arousal, dominance) emotional domains.
+For the RH-emo training, we use the Interactive Emotional Dyadic Motion Capture Database (IEMOCAP) dataset \cite{busso2008iemocap}, which includes: 5 speakers, 7529 utterances, 9:32 hours of audio, 10 emotion labels and it is in the English language.
+We selected this specific dataset for the following reasons: it is one of the most popular SER datasets, it contains a large number of datapoints, it is not limited to a restricted set of sentences, emotions are expressed by actors with a natural feeling rather than being over-emphasized \cite{busso2008iemocap} and it is labelled both in the discrete and continuous (valence, arousal, dominance) emotional domains.

-We apply 4 preprocessing stages to the raw data: we first extract 4-seconds non-overlapped fragments (or zero-pad if a datapoint is shorter that this duration).
+We apply 4 preprocessing stages to the raw data: we first extract 4-second non-overlapped fragments (or zero-pad if a datapoint is shorter that this duration).
 Then, we compute the short-time Fourier transform (STFT) using 16 ms sliding windows with 50\% overlap, applying a Hamming window and discarding the phase information.
 After this point, we normalize the whole dataset between 0 and 1 and, in the end, we zero-pad the spectrograms to match a shape of 512 (time-steps) x 128 (frequency-bins).